-The official government figures reflected in the 2011 census data, overlaid onto the 2016 boundaries in order to align with the recent ward delimitation by the Demarcation Board, estimates the total population of the Newcastle Local Municipality to be 363 236 people.
-This marks a population increase of 0.87% per annum between 2001 and 2011.
-A further look into historical data shows that the growth rate has decreased slightly when compared to that of the period 1996 to 2001 whereby the population increased by 2.93% per annum.
-The decrease is highly attributed to the global recession experienced in the year 2008 which resulted in a decrease in direct foreign investments hence implications on job security.
+The official government figures reflected in the 2011 census data, overlaid onto the 2016 boundaries. total estimates the population of Newcastle Local Municipality to be 363 236 people.
+This marks a population increase of 0.83% per annum between 2001 and 2011, which is about 3 025 people a year over a period of 10 years.
+A further look into historical data shows that the growth rate has decreased slightly when compared to that of the period 1996 to 2001 whereby the population increased by 2.72% per annum, which is an average of 9 064 people a year over a period of 5 years.
+The decrease is highly attributed to the global recession experienced in the year 2008 which resulted in a decrease in direct foreign investments which in turn affected job security, which is a greatly impact on migration patterns.